 Return to original results: Click return to original results above and to the left of the results to go back to the previous results page.
 Show All Idles: Click to show idling events for all assets in previous results page (above and to the right of the results and available only when viewing idle times for a single asset).

 |Asset No||Clicking on the Asset Info icon will display the available asset information.
 Clicking on the asset will display all EVIRs reported for that asset.

 Calculating Idle Time

 Zonar considers a vehicle to be idling when two key requirements are met:

 - The engine is powered on.

-- The vehicle is not moving (speed is 0) for more than one (1) minute.
+- The vehicle has not moved (speed is 0) for more than one (1) minute.

 The accuracy of the calculation is dependent on the vehicle data received by the GPS unit.
 If the Zonar equipment is miswired, it may report incorrectly excessive idle times.
 Troubleshooting these idle times will significantly depend on how the Zonar equipment is wired to the vehicle.
 The following articles can provide more information on troubleshooting unusual idle times: